benarnav/benarnav.github.io/index.md

 ---
 ## tl;dr

 I'm a researcher focused on building AI that's aligned with human values.
-I'm currently contracting as a researcher at OpenAI, where I work on model evaluations.
+I'm currently contracting as a researcher at [OpenAI](https://openai.com/safety/){:target="_blank" rel="noopener"}, where I work on model evaluations.
 I'm also doing research on detecting sandbagging in LLMs as part of the [ML Alignment & Theory Scholars](https://www.matsprogram.org/){:target="_blank" rel="noopener"} (MATS) program.

 You can [e-mail me](mailto:website@benjaminarnav.com) if you'd like to chat about AI safety, new projects, urbanism, [music](https://www.youtube.com/watch?v=OKgYJnBCjXk){:target="_blank" rel="noopener"} or ways to make the world a better place for all humans.